rdadolf/fathom/README.md

 ## Release: [`0.9-soft`](https://github.com/rdadolf/fathom/releases)

-This release reflects the state of Fathom more or less as it was for the paper published paper in September 2016.
+This release reflects the state of Fathom more or less as it was for the paper published in September 2016.
 We are currently developing a somewhat more user-friendly version, which you can track in the GitHub issue tracker.
 If you're eager to use Fathom as it is, please let us know.
-We might be able to help you get started.

 ## Workloads